 - Facilitating the transfer of effective care delivery innovations from abroad to the U.S.

 To benchmark health system performance in the U.S., the international program annually surveys patients and clinicians in 11 high-income countries on topics like financial barriers to care, chronic disease management, and satisfaction with care.
 It also hosts the annual International Symposium on Health Care Policy with health ministers, senior government officials, and leading policy thinkers, as well as Capitol Hill briefings with congressional and executive staff.
-The Harkness Fellowships in Health Policy and Practice, meanwhile, brings promising policy researchers and practitioners in nine countries to the U.S. to gain firsthand exposure to our health care delivery system.
+The Harkness Fellowships in Health Policy and Practice, meanwhile, brings promising policy researchers and practitioners in eight countries to the U.S. to gain firsthand exposure to our health care delivery system.

 To support the transfer of best practices from around the world to the U.S., the international program most recently has focused on frontline delivery system innovation, low-value care, and pharmaceutical pricing and policy.